tomasmuller/neoquotes/README.md

  * `mvn jetty:run`
  * open http://localhost:8080

-Obs: if you experience OutOfMemory errors while developing using `mvn jetty:run`, try increasing Maven PermSize and MaxPermSize:
+Obs.1: if you experience OutOfMemory errors while developing using `mvn jetty:run`, try increasing Maven PermSize and MaxPermSize:

     export MAVEN_OPTS="-XX:PermSize=256M -XX:MaxPermSize=512M"

+Obs.2: to set the default Ruby version mode to 1.9, you can do the following:

+    export JRUBY_OPTS="--1.9"

+or use the [.jrubyrc](https://github.com/jruby/jruby/wiki/ConfiguringJRuby) approach.

 Pushing to Heroku
 ------------------